mmistakes/minimal-mistakes/_pages/04_app.md

 The Meshtastic radios are very simple devices which drives their low price point.
 By themselves the radios are rudderless.
 To make use of the radios in a meaningful way one must "drive" them using the Meshtastic client application.

 Though there are a number of ways to do this, the easiest is to use Bluetooth.
-Since most modern smart phones can run the Meshtastic application, and those same phones also have anon-board Bluetooth radio system, and since you're likely to be walking around with one anyay...the hardware platform of the modern phone makes a simple, practical means by which to operate your Meshtastic radio.
+Since most modern smart phones can run the Meshtastic application, and those same phones also have on-board Bluetooth radio system.
+Since you're likely to be walking around with one anyay...the hardware platform of the modern phone makes a simple, practical means by which to operate your Meshtastic radio.

 The application may be found in your familar App stores:
  - [Meshtastic App on the Google Play Store](https://play.google.com/store/apps/details?id=com.geeksville.mesh&pli=1)